What to Know About Car Accident Insurance Settlements in Florida

 Florida Law Limits Your Time to Take Legal Action in a Car Accident Case

-If you decide you want to file a personal injury lawsuit about your car accident, Florida States § 95.11(3)(a) generally gives you four years from the date of the accident to do so.
-While four years seems like more than enough time to submit your case, keep in mind that certain aspects of the claims and litigation processes might delay your efforts more than you anticipated.
+If you decide you want to file a personal injury lawsuit about your car accident, Florida States § 95.11(3)(a) generally gives you two years from the date of the accident to do so.
+While two years seems like more than enough time to submit your case, keep in mind that certain aspects of the claims and litigation processes might delay your efforts more than you anticipated.
 For example:

 - It could take weeks for you to retrieve surveillance footage that captured the accident from a business or residence.
 If you don’t recover this footage soon after the accident, you may not be able to if the camera software automatically deletes old footage.